raphaelcharriez/youtube-to-anki/README.md

 4/ Find the .apkg file in the output folder, open it with the ank app to add it to your decks,

-## Words Flashcards
+### Words Flashcards

 Set the generate_word_cards option to True to add vocabulary flash cards in the deck.
-It works  by cutting the sentence into words, removing the stop words, very frequent and very rare words, and then translating them.
+It will cut the sentences into words, remove the stop words, very frequent and very rare words, and then translate them.

+The words with translation flashcard are added just before the line of subtitle so that you can learn the vocabulary before getting the full sentence.

 For now this doesn't work for japanese, chinese and korean as those language need a special tokenizer to split the sentence into word.
+I haven't set them up yet.

-I ended up not using that feature much and prefer to copy past the sentences into dictionary apps like imiwa for japanese or Pleco for chinese
+I ended up not using that feature much as it really increases the size of the deck, and prefer to copy past the sentences into dictionary apps like imiwa for japanese or Pleco for chinese